steffenwoell/steffenwoell.github.io/imprint.md

 <p>&nbsp;</p>

-## Privacy Policy
+## Privacy & Data Protection

 {: .box-warning}
-As a personal and non-commercial internet presence `steffenwoell.github.io` is strongly committed to user privacy and data protection.
+As a personal and non-commercial internet presence `steffenwoell.github.io` is committed to user privacy and data protection.
 The website adheres to a strict zero-cookies, zero-plugins, zero-logs, zero-analytics policy.
-No personal data (e.g., IP addresses or browser fingerprints) is ever stored, transmitted, or used to identify or track vistors.
+No personal data (e.g., IP addresses or browser fingerprints) is ever stored, transmitted, or used to identify and/or track vistors.